aimagelab/HWD/docs/generation.md

 # Generation

-The module `hwd.datasets.shtg` provides access to several handwriting datasets, each with configurable parameters for dataset customization.
+The **Standard Handwritten Text Generation** (SHTG) module `hwd.datasets.shtg` provides access to several handwriting datasets, each with configurable parameters for dataset customization.
 Below are the datasets and their respective configurations:

 ## Available Datasets